Can I take the practical test in my own car?

 To be in test condition, your chosen car must:

 - have 4 wheels - no Reliant Robins!

 - be roadworthy and have a current MOT

-- be properly insured and have a valid tax disc
+- be properly insured for a driving test (ring your insurer) and have a valid tax disc

 - be checked and fixed if you know of any safety faults

 - be able to reach at least 62mph

 - have a speedometer measuring speed in mph

 - have no warning lights showing - for example, the airbag warning light